Gene Expression – Definition, Mechanism, Importance

-Gene expression is the process by which the genetic code of a gene is utilized to produce a functional gene product, such as a protein or RNA molecule.
-It involves a series of complex steps that transform the information encoded in DNA into a functional product that influences cellular functions and ultimately affects the phenotype of an organism.
+Gene expression is the process by which the genetic information encoded in a gene is used to produce a functional product, typically a protein or a specific RNA molecule.

 1. Transcription